Jesus says, in Matthew, Chapter 12, Verse 30, “He that is not with me is against me.”

 China Virus (COVID 19).

-Sometimes, standing for freedom means that people will accuse you of being a super spreader or jeopardizing public health.
+Sometimes, standing for freedom means that people will accuse you of being a “super spreader.”
+They’ll accuse you of jeopardizing public health.

-When the Democrat Party’s supporters started rioting, looting, and burning, how many people bowed to the mob?
+When the Democrat Party’s supporters started rioting, looting, and burning, as far back as 2017, how many people bowed to the mob?

-Numerous churches memorialized these evil men as victims of racism and injustice.
-They practically elevate these criminals to a level of sainthood.
+Some churches memorialized evil men, violent rapists, murderers, and abusers, as victims of racism and injustice.
+They elevated these criminals to a level of sainthood.

 Some “Christians,” willingly accepted the Democrat Party’s claim of “systemic racism.”